Pyomo/pyomo/doc/OnlineDocs/contributed_packages/edi/index.rst

 Installation
 ------------

-EDI installs as a part of the standard pyomo install:
+EDI installs as a part of the standard Pyomo install:

 ::

     pip install pyomo

-EDI also requires packages that are optional in base pyomo:
+EDI also requires packages that are optional in base Pyomo:

 ::